lorikrell/gamerchic/docs/best-practice.md

 * **Have multiple methods** for players to find the clues and focus for your event type/scenes: investigation, horror, battle, scouting, and so on.
 If you tie everything to one or two places and items, they may not catch on and investigate those.
 * **Provide NPCs** that will have details to help, some may not know what they have or found, some may demand payment for the information.
 This can also be an interesting hook for a fight, adventure, deal making, etc.

-### Online Game Prep
+### Warcraft Game Prep

-For MMO-RPGs like World of Warcraft:
+To run events in World of Warcraft:

 * Go in game, take screenshots, and plan your route.
 Keep a small copy marked up with clues and hot spots numbered to your notes.
 This is great for spot checks and more.
 You don’t need super expensive art programs.
 You can put a screenshot into a Google Drawing and plan everything.
 Here’s an [example](https://docs.google.com/drawings/d/1J2T8rlCp8cURU6U2ZQ7AN0W3XIXjKdh_Mk8EUSu1wmw/edit?usp=sharing).
 * Don’t depend on addons.
 They are great, but if you have a diverse group coming to an event, players will get left behind.